-A draft socioeconomic analysis was prepared and released for public comment and review on March 3, 2021, more than 30 days prior to the South Coast AQMD Governing Board Public Hearing on PR 2305 and PR 316, which is anticipated to be heard onMay 7, 2021.
+A draft socioeconomic analysis has been was prepared and will be released for public comment and review on March 3, 2021, more thanat least 30 days prior to the South Coast AQMD Governing Board Public Hearing on PR 2305 and PR 316, which is anticipated to be heard on April 2May 7, 2021.
 A second draft of the socioeconomic analysis will be released together with this second draft staff report.
 This second draft socioeconomic analysis includes updates based on a third-party peer review, among other updates.